Rear engine oil leaks, that are confused with a rear main seal leak; are usually an oil pan gasket leaking.

 So, If you find oil on your engine above the bellhousing, check for leaks at these locations first.

-If the rear main seal was leaking on your engine it will drip oil onto the flexplate or flywheel.
+If the rear main seal was leaking on your engine, it will drip oil onto the flex-plate or flywheel.
 Most engines have an inspection cover in the bellhousing that will allow you to check for this.
-The best way to prove that you’ve got a rear main seal leak is; to check if the engine side of the flexplate or flywheel is oily.
+So, the best way to prove that you’ve got a rear main seal leak is; to check if the engine side of the flex-plate or flywheel is oily.

-- Plug breather pipe and oil filler opening with rags.
+- Plug the breather pipe and oil filler opening with rags.

 - With the engine idling, blow compressed air into the dipstick pipe or opening.

-- Watch for oil leak and trace to the source.
+- Watch for oil leaks and trace to the source.

-So, Crankcase oil additives can sometimes help slow a leak; by causing aged gaskets and seals to swell; but no additive will stop a major leak or repair a broken gasket or worn seal.
-Sooner or later you will have to replace the leaky gasket or seal.
+So, crankcase oil additives can sometimes help slow a leak; by causing aged gaskets and seals to swell.
+But, no additive will stop a major leak or repair a broken gasket or worn seal.
+So, sooner or later you will have to replace the leaky gasket or seal.